Will an unlikely friendship be enough to save them?

-In the Somerset countryside, Lily is reunited with Rudy, the heroic German Shepherd, while Meg finds herself subject to the attentions of a local criminal – and the village policeman.
-Before long, it becomes clear that Rudy isn’t just watching over Lily – he’s protecting Meg too, and someone wants him out of the way.
-Lily and Rudy’s unlikely friendship could be the only thing that saves them…
+In the Somerset countryside, Lily is reunited with Rudy, the heroic German Shepherd.
+However it soon becomes clear that Rudy is not just her companion, he is protecting her too, and someone wants him out of the way…

 This collection brings together three of Lizzie Lane's most successful novels: